Students in General Practice & Work Experience

 It includes planning your offer, template application and welcome letters, placement agreements and suggested timetables for work experience students.

 We have reiterated the key points with some further thoughts and examples below:

-Most importantly, ensure the student understands CONFIDENTIALITY issues, and signs an agreement before they start.
-Please see example one and example two which you can copy.
+- Most importantly, ensure the student understands CONFIDENTIALITY issues, and signs an agreement before they start.
+Please see Example One Agreement for work experience and Example Two Third Party Confidentiality Agreement which you can copy.
 An Example of an Honorary Contract in General Practice for Work Experience, Educational/Clinical

 Everyone (including students and volunteers) should be given information governance training appropriate to their role and that Wessex LEaD can offer further advice on where to access training and resources.
 Any students should also be given to access the Practice’s Staff Handbook and Privacy Notice.

 Remember, a well planned work experience placement can be mutually beneficial!